HIGHLIGHTS-Tennis-Wimbledon day six | Sports-Games

 - United Kingdom

-Highlights of day six of the Wimbledon tennis championships on Saturday (all times GMT): 1340 BERRETTINI MARCHES ON
+Highlights of day six of the Wimbledon tennis championships on Saturday (times GMT): 1400 TEENAGERS RADUCANU AND GAUFF POWER INTO LAST 16

-Italian seventh seed Matteo Berrettini made short work of Aljaz Bedene, beating the Slovenian 6-4 6-4 6-4 for his 100th Tour-level match victory.
-He also equalled his best Wimbledon performance by reaching the round of 16.
-Among the women, Czech Karolina Muchova advanced with a 7-5 6-3 victory over French Open runner-up Anastasia Pavlyuchenkova, while Ajla Tomljanovic beat Jelena Ostapenko 4-6 6-4 6-2 in an ill-tempered match.
+Emma Raducanu became the youngest British woman to reach the fourth round of Wimbledon in the Open Era when the 18-year-old wildcard beat world number 45 Sorana Cirstea 6-3 7-5.
+"When I was packing to come into the bubble, my parents said: 'Aren't you packing too much match kit?'
+I think I'm going to have to do some laundry tonight," Raducanu said.

+The Wimbledon debutante was joined in the next round by 17-year-old American Coco Gauff, who eased past Slovenian Kaja Juvan 6-3 6-3.
+READ MORE:

 Korda too good for Britain's Evans as he reaches last 16 Tunisian magician Jabeur adds special ingredient to Wimbledon mix